Second Step® Insights

 3. By promoting a sense of empathy and compassion

-SEL programs are designed to teach students social-emotional skills that can set them up for success in school, work, and life—because having the skills to set goals, navigate relationships, and cultivate healthy behavioral responses can benefit students even after that final school bell rings.
+Human skills programs are designed to teach students social-emotional skills that can set them up for success in school, work, and life—because having the skills to set goals, navigate relationships, and cultivate healthy behavioral responses can benefit students even after that final school bell rings.

-Learn more about our Second Step® family of SEL programs, which are designed for Early Learning through Grade 12.
+Learn more about our Second Step® family of programs, which are designed for Early Learning through Grade 12.